kttl-jacebuquia/trevor-jace/web/wp-content/plugins/cookiehub/readme.txt

 === CookieHub - GDPR Compliant Cookie Consent Solution ===
 Contributors: cookiehub
-Tags: cookies, cookie consent, cmp, cookie dialog, cookie widget, consent, wpml, polylang Requires at least: 5.2
+Tags: cookies, cookie consent, cmp, gcm, cookie dialog, cookie widget, consent, wpml, polylang Requires at least: 5.2
-Tested up to: 5.6.1
+Tested up to: 5.7.1
-Stable tag: 0.2.2
+Stable tag: 0.3.0
 License: GPLv2 or later

 CookieHub is a complete Cookie Consent Solution that you can easily integrate on your website.
 The widget can be customized to match your brand and is compliant with cookie laws, including GDPR.